 - Expenses – what you are currently claiming for and what you can be

 - How to take advantage of the more complex expenses you may not have considered such as running a company car or expense when working from home

 - Tax plans you’re not taking advantage of – for instance the Annual investment allowance and Research and Development tax breaks

 - Assess any risks, such as whether you’re at risk of an IR35 investigation

 - Auto-enrolment pensions and whether you’re compliant with government rules

 - Looking at your future plans and how this will affect your business

 - Access to our specialist financial services providers should you need them.

-If you’re hoping to start the new tax year afresh, a full check-up like this will give you some sound knowledge of your business and what you could be achieving, leaving you confident and assured about the future.
+A full check-up like this will give you some sound knowledge of your business and what you could be achieving, leaving you confident and assured about the future.